Responses: Hole In The Sea (1969, 1970), Barry Flanagan

 I have never seen Barry Flanagan’s short video piece, Hole In the Sea (1969), yet I’m not quite sure if I ever quite want to.
 The short piece, filmed by Flanagan with Gerry Schum in Holland for a Land Art TV exhibition, currently exists in colour and in black & white, contained variously in the Pompidou archive in Paris and the Stedelick Museum in Amsterdam. … Continue reading Responses: Hole In The Sea (1969, 1970), Barry Flanagan

-Responses: Derek Jarman’s Landscape Paintings
+Responses: Derek Jarman’s Avebury

-“Once I loved a man who was a lot like the desert, and before that I loved the desert.” – Rebecca Solnit (2006).
-Late last year, I quite accidently combined the viewing of two films that spoke of a theme I have become interested in over the last few months.
-Viewing Michelangelo Antonioni’s Zabriskie Point (1970) followed by Dennis Hopper’s debut as a director, The … Continue reading Sex and the Landscape in Zabriskie Point (1970) and The Last Movie (1971)
+Once I loved a man who was a lot like the desert, and before that I loved the desert. – Rebecca Solnit Late last year, I watched two films back-to-back that effectively spoke of one very particular theme.
+Viewing Michelangelo Antonioni’s Zabriskie Point (1970) followed by Dennis Hopper’s directorial debut The Last Movie (1971) highlighted a number of unavoidable connections between the films.
+Both films … Continue reading Sex and the Landscape

 Showreel 2016